Skip to main content

 While university rankings provide a valuable tool for prospective students to assess and compare institutions, it’s crucial to understand the features of the different ranking systems so you can make an informed decision about your future educational path.

 Feeling inspired?
-Explore the healthcare courses available from our university partners, including Edith Cowan University, which ranks highly on the AFR Best University Ranking for student satisfaction or University of Technology Sydney, which is in the top 150 universities in the world in the 2024 Times Higher Education World University Rankings.
+Explore the healthcare courses available from our university partners, including Edith Cowan University and Victoria University which both rank among the top 400 universities worldwide for Clinical and Health, Life Sciences and Psychology subjects in the 2024 Times Higher Education World University Rankings.